mykola216/sht/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 With the Google Tag Assistant you will also be able to see the tag fired on the thankyou page.

+= I get a fatal error and I am running old versions of WordPress and/or WooCommerce.
+What can I do? =

+As this is a free plugin we don't support old version of WordPress and WooCommerce.
+You will have to update your installation.

+= I am using an offsite payment gateway and the conversions are not being tracked.
+What can I do? =

+We don't support if an offsite payment gateway is in use.
+The reason is that those cases can be complex and time consuming.
+We don't want to cover this for a free plugin.
+We do not recommend offsite payment gateways anyway.
+A visitor can stop the redirection manually which prevents at least some conversions to be tracked.
+Also offsite payment gateways are generally bad for the conversion rate.

 = Where can I report a bug or suggest improvements? =

 Please post your problem in the WGACT Support forum: http://wordpress.org/support/plugin/woocommerce-google-adwords-conversion-tracking-tag